awbennett/academic-website/content/publication/yan-2018-chalet/index.md

 publication_types:
 - 1
 abstract: '''
     We present CHALET, a 3D house simulator with support for navigation and manipulation.
 CHALET includes 58 rooms and 10 house configuration, and allows to easily create new house and room layouts.
 CHALET supports a range of common household activities, including moving objects, toggling appliances, and placing objects inside closeable containers.
-The environment and actions available are designed to create a challenging domain to train and evaluate autonomous agents, including for tasks that combine language, vision, and planning in a dynamic environment.
-'''
+    The environment and actions available are designed to create a challenging domain to train and evaluate autonomous agents, including for tasks that combine language, vision, and planning in a dynamic environment.'''
 featured: false
 publication: '*arXiv Preprint*'
 url_pdf: https://arxiv.org/pdf/1801.07357.pdf